TRUMPF-IoT/cdeDocs/docs/thebook/cdeSampleSolution.md

 6) Diagnosing issues with Relays
 7) Communication between Plugins
 8) Adding a local node to your mesh
-9) Creating an installer for the Solution
-10) Publishing the installer to the WinGet Depot
-11) Customizing the NMI Skin
-12) Securing the Host using SSL
+9) Securing the Host using SSL
-13) Creating your own custom plugin
+10) Creating your own custom plugin
+11) Advanced NMI Topics

 During the tutorial we will make use of a variety of existing plugins.